crockpotveggies/crockpotveggies.github.io/_posts/2014-02-10-scala-parallelization.md

 Scala has a nifty hidden feature that helps processing large collections without creating a complex actor system to deal with it all.

-If you are taking a large collection that is at least 50,000 members long odds are you will find performance issues when trying to preform simple map operation.
+If you are taking a large collection that is at least 50,000 members long odds are you will find performance issues when trying to do a simple map operation.
 You can fix this by calling <code>.par</code> to turn it into a parallelized collection.

 Import <code>scala.collection.parallel._</code> and you will also import the default thread executor.
 Very important: parallelization is not ideal if the order of the collection matters to you.